reejk/StaticEcs/docs/en/main-types/multicomponent.md

 #### Example:
 There are two ways to define a multicomponent:
-1. Use the default `Multi<T>`
+First - Use the default `Multi<T>`

 ```c#
 // Define the type of the multicomponent value